NeighborhoodGuard/communityview/CommunityView/doc/InstallCommunityView.md

 This will establish your domain and create a directory by the same name under the home directory of your user account.
 In our example, this directory would be `/home/nguser/cameras.my_neighborhood.org`.

-### 2. Create a Directory for the Surveillance Code
+### 2. Create a Directory for the CommunityView Code

-Create a directory directly underneath the directory you created in the previous section for the Surveillance website.
-Conventionally, we call this directory `surveillance`, so following our example, you would create a directory with the following path, `/home/nguser/cameras.my_neighborhood.org/surveillance`.
+Create a directory directly underneath the directory you created in the previous section for the CommunityView website.
+Conventionally, we call this directory `communityview`, so following our example, you would create a directory with the following path, `/home/nguser/cameras.my_neighborhood.org/communityview`.
 You can do this via either FTP from you local machine, or via shell command on the server.

-### 3. Get the Latest Surveillance Source Code From GitHub
+### 3. Get the Latest CommunityView Source Code From GitHub

-Go to the Surveillance code repository on GitHub, [https://github.com/NeighborhoodGuard/surveillance](https://github.com/NeighborhoodGuard/surveillance), and download the code as a ZIP file by clicking the `Download ZIP` button in the lower right of the page.
-The three Python source files required are in the directory `surveillance-master/Surveillance/src` within the ZIP file, `baseclasses.py`, `localsettings.py` and `surveillance.py`.
+Go to the CommunityView code repository on GitHub, [https://github.com/NeighborhoodGuard/communityview](https://github.com/NeighborhoodGuard/communityview), and download the code as a ZIP file by clicking the `Download ZIP` button in the lower right of the page.
+The three Python source files required are in the directory `communityview-master/CommunityView/src` within the ZIP file, `baseclasses.py`, `localsettings.py` and `communityview.py`.
 Extract these into a convenient directory on your local machine.

-In addition, you will need a script that is used to restart the Surveillance software when the server it's running on is rebooted, or in case the software itself stops running.
-The restart script is in the directory `surveillance-master/Surveillance/scripts` and is called `check_video_restart.bash`.
+In addition, you will need a script that is used to restart the CommunityView software when the server it's running on is rebooted, or in case the software itself stops running.
+The restart script is in the directory `communityview-master/CommunityView/scripts` and is called `check_video_restart.bash`.
 Extract it into the same directory where you extracted the Python files.

-You will need to edit the files `localsettings.py` and `check_video_restart.bash` to configure Surveillance for your particular site.
+You will need to edit the files `localsettings.py` and `check_video_restart.bash` to configure CommunityView for your particular site.
 You can do this either before you transfer the files to the DreamHost server, or afterwards.

 In our example you will edit them first, then transfer them to DreamHost.